mattva01/schooltool/src/schooltool/attendance/README.txt

 --------------------------

-The real-time attendance form will have whisker sparkline__ graphs showing attendance for the last 10 schooldays for each student.
+The real-time attendance form will have whisker sparkline__ graphs showing attendance for the last 10 meetings of the section for each student.

 __ http://sparkline.org/

 - Successful attendance during days when the section has met are designated by a full length positive black line.

-- Attendance on days the section does not meet are indicated by a half-length black line.

-- Non-attendance on days the section does not meet is indicated by a half-length descending grey (excused) or yellow (unexcused) line.

 - Non-attendance on days when the section meets is indicated by a full length black (excused) or yellow (unexcused) line.